SoftInstigate/restheart-website/learn/users-provisioning.md

 ### 2. Configure the mandatory `security.yml` file

 Create some roles as needed.
-In this case users will be stored under the "`users`" collection of the "`auth`" database, but names are arbitrary.
+In this case users will be stored under the `users` collection of the `auth` database, but names are arbitrary.

 **security.yml**